DIFI-Consortium/DIFI-Certification/readme.md

 ![](images/download.png)

 Those familiar with Git commands may choose to do the process with a `git clone` instead.
-For a tutorial on using Git and GitHub via the command line, including creating your own repo, refer to [this guide](https://docs.github.com/en/get-started/quickstart).
+For a tutorial on using Git and GitHub via the command line, including creating your own repo, refer to [this series of tutorials](https://docs.github.com/en/get-started/quickstart).

-### Making Changes to Text
+### Making Changes to Text Using Your Browser

 To view code on a public GitHub repository (a.k.a. repo) like this one, you don't need a GitHub account.
 You will need a GitHub account to suggest edits to a page.
 For making documentation or other text changes, you can do everything from the browser.